gblanco41626/shiftcare-challenge/README.md

     - Improved performance for larger codebases.
     - Easier debugging and clearer error handling.
     - More flexible for adding command metadata (aliases, descriptions, usage examples).
+- **Improve required options for each command**
+  - Define and dynamically validate required options per command (e.g., --file, --query).
+  - This makes it easier to catch missing parameters early, improves test coverage, and keeps command behavior consistent.
+  - Dynamically validating required options enhances testability and reduces the risk of runtime errors.